 Planning permits give permission for a land use or development and building permits deal with the work you propose to do on that land.
 You may be required to get a planning permit.
 If so, it must be obtained before a building permit can be issued.
 A planning permit does not remove the need to get a building permit.
 Go to Planning Permits.

 To protect public assets vested in Council and for the safety of persons on or near a building site, Council require the owner, builder or appointed agent to obtain an Asset Protection Permit where building work is to be carried out.
 For more information go to Asset Protection.

 Illegal building work

 We are often made aware of building works carried out without the required permit.
 If building works are carried out without the required building permit, an investigation and enforcement process is implemented.

 Your building permit will state if an occupancy permit is required before you may move into the building.
 Occupancy permits are required for all new buildings including new homes, units or apartments.
 They signify that a building surveyor is satisfied that the completed building work is suitable for occupation.
-Vic Building Authority website: occupancy permits
+Visit the Victorian Building Authority website.

 - Occupancy of footpath or road reserve (Hoardings) for works

 - Request for adjoining owners details for the purpose of building works or fill in our online form